sparsileg/Photyx/design/photyx_spec.md

 ### 5.5 FITS-to-XISF Keyword Mapping

 See `photyx_reference.md` §3 for the full mapping table.
-All FITS keywords go into the FITSKeyword block verbatim; keywords with a known XISF Property equivalent are additionally written to the Properties block.

 ---